pulp/pulp_deb/docs/feature_overview.rst

 The verbatim publisher will recreate the synced subset of any upstream repositories exactly.
 It could also be referred to as "mirror mode".
 If you have used :ref:`filtered synchronization <filtered_synchronization>` to obtain your repository, this reduces the synced subset as one would expect.
-The synced subset currently includes ``.deb`` packages, ``.udeb`` installer packages, any upstream ``Release`` files, package indices, installer file indices, as well as installer and translation files.
+The synced subset currently includes ``.deb`` packages, ``.udeb`` installer packages, any upstream ``Release`` files, package indices, installer file indices, as well as installer files, but not translation files.

 The verbatim publisher (in combination with synchronization of a suitable upstream repository) is currently the only way to create a Pulp APT repository that can be used to install hosts with the Debian installer.